Martin Suckling is a composer and violinist.

 It's great to be part of the Time Unwrapped festival at King's Place, and I'm really looking forward to the premiere of my quintet, Emily's Electrical Absence, with poetry by Frances Leviston next weekend.

 Incidentally I think it may actually be the first time that both my brother and I have been in the same brochure (p.8 and p.22).
 Good to have a theme that covers Bach and new music!

 dedicated audio page coming soon

 Martin Suckling was born in Glasgow in 1981.
-After spending his teenage years performing in the National Youth Orchestra and in ceilidh bands around Scotland, Suckling studied music at Clare College Cambridge and King’s College London.
-He was Paul Mellon Fellow at Yale University from 2003-5, undertook doctoral research at the Royal Academy of Music, and subsequently became a Stipendiary Lecturer in Music at Somerville College, Oxford.
+After spending his teenage years performing in the National Youth Orchestra of Great Britain and in ceilidh bands around Scotland, Suckling studied music at Clare College Cambridge and King’s College London.
+He was a Paul Mellon Fellow at Yale University from 2003-5, undertook doctoral research at the Royal Academy of Music, and subsequently became a Stipendiary Lecturer in Music at Somerville College, Oxford.
 His teachers include George Benjamin, Robin Holloway, Paul Patterson, Martin Bresnick, Ezra Laderman, and Simon Bainbridge.
-He has benefited from residencies at the Royal Shakespeare Company, Aldeburgh, Aspen, and IRCAM, and has won numerous awards including the 2008 Royal Philharmonic Society Composition Prize and, most recently, a highly sought-after Philip Leverhulme Prize.
-He lives in Manchester and is currently Senior Lecturer in the Music Department at the University of York.
+He has benefited from residencies at the Royal Shakespeare Company, Aldeburgh Festival, Aspen, and IRCAM, and has won numerous awards including the 2008 Royal Philharmonic Society Composition Prize and a Philip Leverhulme Prize.
+He is Senior Lecturer in Composition at the University of York.